Alluxio/alluxio/docs/en/Security.md

 mapping](#user-group-mapping).
 3. permissions

-The permissions has three parts:
+The permissions have three parts:

 1. owner permission defines the access privileges of the file owner
 2. group permission defines the access privileges of the owning group